 The use of anabolic steroids by cops has been a prominent topic in the national news lately.
 Recent criminal and internal affairs investigations have examined the use of steroids by law enforcement in various States including New Jersey, Massachusetts, Pennsylvania, Michigan, Texas, California and Oregon.
 However, some criminal cases have exposed a greater deal of corruption in which cops are actually manufacturing and/or distributing anabolic steroids.

-Norfolk Police Officer Kristen Wayne Harris was arrested in Virginia Beach and charged with ten felony counts of manufacturing and/or selling anabolic steroids and one count of selling or distributing marijuana.
+Norfolk Police Officer Kristen Wayne Harris wasin Virginia Beach and with ten felony counts of manufacturing and/or selling anabolic steroids and one count of selling or distributing marijuana.
 Harris also faces misdemeanor charges related to selling drug paraphernalia and unlawfully procuring prescription drugs.

 Harris has been employed by the Norfolk Police Department for over a decade.
 He officially resigned from the Norfolk Police Department shortly after his arrest.